metamorph-inc/openmeta-mms/docs/testbenches/09-Visualizer.rst

 **Location:** ``TestBenches / AraTestBenches / Visualizer``

 These test benches are designed to generate a 3-D model based on an EAGLE schematic and board file.
-It assembles the CAD models of the components in the CyPhy model by considering the coordinates of each component's position on the PCB.
+They assemble the CAD models of the components in the CyPhy model by considering the coordinates of each component's position on the PCB.